Avocado Tartar Stuffed Heirloom Tomato

 The story behind the cookbook relates to a trip we took to NYC at the beginning of the holiday season.
 In preparation for the visit, Scott, my husband, asked me numerous times what I wanted to do while we were there.
 While I supplied my usual answer, “Oh anything, I would be happy doing anything”, for once I did follow up with a few specific suggestions.

-My suggestions included, a stroll down Fifth Avenue to see the beautifully decorated Christmas windows, drinks at the EssexHouse Hotel, lunch at Bergdorf Goodman, a walk through Central Park, carol sing around the Christmas Tree at Rockefeller Center, and lastly, but most importantly a visit to the recently renovated Tavern on the Green restaurant.
+My ideas included, a stroll down Fifth Avenue to see the beautifully decorated Christmas windows, drinks at the EssexHouse Hotel, lunch at Bergdorf Goodman, a walk through Central Park, carol sing around the Christmas Tree at Rockefeller Center, and lastly, but most importantly a visit to the recently renovated Tavern on the Green restaurant.

-So, finally, here is where the cookbook comes into play.
+So, here is where the cookbook comes into play.
 Knowing how disappointed I was about missing the opportunity to be part of Manhattan history, Scott leveraged his online shopping skills to sequester this best-selling book.

 Avocado Tartar in an Heirloom Tomato

 including salads, pastas, tortilla dip, tacos… options are extensive

 - 5 cornichons sliced

 - 2 tbsp capers drained

 - 1 cup almond milk yogurt